x3419/OutlookSearcher/OutlookSearcher/README.md

 ﻿# OutlookSearcher

 OutlookSearcher uses COM to pull data from Outlook's MAPI namespace.
-Outlook must be running for this tool to work.
+Outlook does NOT need to be running for this tool to work.

 Compatible with cobalt strike